CH-Earth/CWARHM/README.md

 ### Python

-The Python code requires various packages as specified in the file `requirements.txt`.
+The Python code requires various packages, which may be installed through either `pip` or `conda`.
 It is typically good practice to create a clean (virtual) environment and install the required packages through a package manager.
-Certain Python scripts also require a local install of the `GDAL` library.
-The `requirements.txt` assumes this is already locally available.
-The workflow was developed on Python 3.7.7.
+The workflow was developed on Python 3.7.7. and successfully tested on Python 3.8.8.

 Pip:
+Package requirements specified in `requirements.txt`.
+Assumes a local install of the `GDAL` library is available.
+Scripts for topographic analysis are set up to interact with a stand-alone install of QGIS (see below).
+Basic instructions to create a new virtual environment:

 ```
 cd /path/to/summaWorkflow_public
 virtualenv summa-env